slitvinov/gitlog/README.md

 </pre>

 `L` has a maximum at `t = 0.489` and `p = 1.562`.
 VAE approximations and maximum likelihood solutions are in the cover image.
-A value of `L = -2.353` is an approximation to `log(E) = -2.330`
+A maximum of `L = -2.353` is an approximation to `log(E) = -2.330`

 VAE does not learn enough about generative model to mimic it and to